Check your email: The National Survey on Research Integrity (NSRI) has launched!

-There are multiple ways to contribute to the quality of research in the Netherlands.
-The National Survey for Research Integrity (NSRI) is a survey created by the research community, for the benefit of the research community, to gather information on a broad number of issues such as research norms and behaviors, open science practices, competitiveness and work pressure.
-Opening on October 15th, 2020, your contribution to this survey will help us make recommendations about the way we conduct research and ways to improve this.
+Joining the NSRI is one of the best ways for you to contribute to the quality of research in the Netherlands.
+The NSRI is a survey created by the research community, for the benefit of the research community, to gather information on a broad number of issues such as research norms and behaviors, open science practices, competitiveness and work pressure.
+Your contribution to this survey will help us make recommendations about the way we conduct research and ways to improve this.

 The journey towards greater research integrity can easily be misunderstood as an effort to point fingers at poor research practices of the past.
 To the contrary, as researchers and academics ourselves, we deeply understand the nuances and issues that are associated with this topic.
 Rather than study the problems, we seek to create positive and lasting change for the benefit of science, researchers themselves, and the greater public.